SUCCEED

 • What do we need to know in order to find that out? (write on the board)

-• How many people are there?
+• How many people are at the school?
+(Total Number of People)

 • TOTAL = (Students provide)

 • How many people are sick at first?
+(Infected)

 • INITIAL INFECTED = (Students provide)

-• Susceptible = Total – Infected
+• SUSCEPTIBLE = TOTAL - INFECTED

 Exploration